 Lichen is not one organism.
-It’s at least two, in symbiotic mutualism: mycobionts, fungi that can flourish in all kinds of places, and photobionts, algae that can nourish by photosynthesizing chlorophyll.
+It’s at least two, in symbiotic mutualism: mycobionts, fungi that can flourish in all kinds of places, and photobionts, algae that can nourish the whole by photosynthesizing chlorophyll.
 Sometimes there’s cyanobacteria, too.
-The fungi gets to eat sugar from sunlight, and the algal companions get to live on bark or rock or a fence like a boss, all and only because of each other.
+The fungi gets to eat sugar from sunlight, and the algal companions get to live on bark or rock or a fence, so cozy, all and only because of each other.
 The feeling is: mutual!

 Lichen are obviously, visibly, gloriously interdependent af.
 When these fungi and algae have each other, they make a gorgeous thing that’s nourished by sunlight and flourishes in otherwise inaccessible places.